Host Families Needed

 Schedule of upcoming deadlines for Grad Challenge are:

-December 5: Mid-Year Report signed by your Community Consultant
+December 5: Mid-Year Report signed by the Community Consultant

 December 5: Photo submission for Grad Challenge (1-5 photos emailed as jpg.to Coordinator MaryAnne Gatos)